ctrlplusb/react-universally/README.md

   - `react-router` - A complete routing library for React.
   - `serialize-javascript` - A superset of JSON that includes regular expressions and functions.
   - `source-map-support` - Adds source map support to node.js (for stack traces).

-## Overview

-This boilerplate uses Webpack 2 to produce bundles for both the client and the server code.
-You will notice two Webpack configuration files that allow you to target the respective environments:

-   - `webpack.client.config.js`
-   - `webpack.server.config.js`

-The source is written in ES2015, and it explicitly keeps to the standard syntax, not exposing any proposal syntax via additional babel plugins/presets.
-As we are following this approach it is unnecessary for us to transpile our server bundle to ES5, taking advantage of `node` v6's native support.
-Our client (browser) bundle is however transpiled to ES5 code for maximum browser/device support.

-Given we are bundling both our client and server code we have included the `source-map-support` module to ensure that we get source map support on node, allowing for nice stack traces on our server code.

-Application configuration is supported by `dotenv` and requires you to create a `.env` file (you can use the `.env_example` as a base).
-The `.env` file has been explicitly ignored from git as it will typically contain environment sensitive/specific information.
-In the usual case your continuous deployment tool of choice should configure the specific `.env` file that is needed for a target environment.

 ## Deploy your very own Server Side Rendering React App in 5 easy steps ##